lumapps/lumapps-extensions-templates/docs/extensions/develop-extensions.md

  - Provider type

 ### Public
 The public attribute is used to define if the extension is available for every LumApps customer (at least customers with the feature enabled).
-If a partner doesn't want to publish its extension for all LumApps customers he can set his extension as private (non public).
+If a partner doesn't want to publish its extension for all LumApps customers he can set his extension as private (non-public).

 ### Whitelist
 The whitelist is used only for private extension.
-You have to define a list of authorized customer ids for your extension.
+You have to define a list of authorized customer IDs for your extension.
 The customer ID is available in the customer platform by pressing on CTRL + ?, the customer ID is displayed in the dialog.

 If a customer has multiple platforms in different environments (Production and Staging for example), he also has a different customer ID for each environment, so each customer ID has to be whitelisted to publish the extension in every environment for this customer.